Justice League (film): Post-production

-In May 2017, Snyder stepped down from directorial duties during post-production of the film to properly deal with the death of his daughter, Autumn Snyder.
-Joss Whedon took over to handle post-production duties in Snyder's place.
-In July 2017, it was announced the film was undergoing two months of reshoots in London and Los Angeles, with Warner Bros. putting about $25 million into them, more than the typical $6–10 million additional filming costs, which brought the budget of the film up to $300 million.
-The reshoots coincided with Cavill's schedule for Mission: Impossible – Fallout, for which he had grown a mustache which he was contracted to keep while filming.
-While Fallout director Christopher McQuarrie initially gave the producers of Justice League permission to have Cavill shave the mustache in exchange for the $3 million it would cost to shut down production on Fallout and then digitally fill the mustache in, executives from Paramount Pictures rejected the idea.
-Justice Leagues VFX team was then forced to use special effects to digitally remove the mustache in post-production.
+In May 2017, Snyder stepped down from directorial duties on Justice League to cope with his daughter Autumn's suicide, and Whedon assumed his position to oversee post-production and complete the film.
+That July, it was announced the film was undergoing two months of reshoots in London and Los Angeles, with Warner Bros. putting about $25 million into them, more than the typical $6–10 million additional filming costs, which brought the budget of the film up to $300 million.
+The reshoots coincided with Cavill's schedule for Paramount Pictures' Mission: Impossible – Fallout (2018), for which he had grown a mustache which became a source of conflict for Justice League.
+Director Christopher McQuarrie, unwilling to let Cavill shave unless compensated, requested $3 million from the Justice League production to cover the costs of digitally re-adding Cavill's facial hair back for Fallout until it regrew.
+Paramount executives eventually intervened and refused permission altogether, necessitating the mustache to be digitally removed for Justice League.

 Whedon received a screenwriting credit on the film alongside Chris Terrio, while Snyder received sole director's credit.
 Producer Charles Roven said in an interview that the film was shot originally by eighty to eighty-five percent.
 Conversely, Snyder estimates that only a fourth of his material was used in the theatrical version based on what he has been told of the theatrical cut, as he has not watched it.
 Cinematographer Fabian Wagner estimates that only 10% of the original footage shot by him and Snyder was used in the final cut.
 Whedon's rewrites were around 80 pages, further confirming that the theatrical cut was mostly his work.